PanosEconomou/thermo-notes/differentials.md

 | $ \int_{\alpha} dx = 1$ |     $ \int_{\alpha} ydx = 0$      |
 | $ \int_{\beta} dx = 1$  | $ \int_{\beta} ydx = \frac{1}{4}$ |

 Try to work out these integrals yourself to make sure you understand the mechanics of this.
-What you notice is that the integral of $\omega$ was intdependent of path, while the integral of $\eta$ was dependent on the path.
+What you notice is that the integral of $\omega$ was independent of path, while the integral of $\eta$ was dependent on the path.
 Notice that both of these paths though had the same endpoints!